 From skyscrapers to scenic views, South Korea is one of the most varied tourist destinations in the world, providing the perfect juxtapose experiences for everyone.

-Whilst South Korea is well known for its metal and steel exports, its biggest export to date is the erupting K-pop music scene which has found its way into the UK charts, remember that classic hit, Gangnam style?
+Whilst South Korea is well known for technology, its biggest export to date is the erupting K-pop music scene which has found its way into the UK charts, remember that classic hit, Gangnam style?
 There’s no disputing that South Korea is vibrant and energetic and when you add in the culture of its traditional towns and villages (such as the UNESCO World Heritage Hanhoe & Yangdong historic villages) you will be left hungry for more, an appetite which can all be cured on our new bespoke tour!

 With 12 UNESCO world heritage sites nestled in its borders, it’s no wonder that tourism numbers have increased in the past 5+ years.
 Here at Wendy Wu Tours, we like to harness the beauty and excitement of every destination we cover, which is why so much care and attention was put into creating our Scenic South Korea tour.
 Our 13-night tour is a ‘bucket list dream’, covering the perimeter of the country from Seoul to Busan and Mount Seorak.
 Here’s 13 reasons why you should take our guided tour of Scenic South Korea:

 1.Fly from the UK to Seoul, the dazzling capital city of South Korea.
 Depending on your time of arrival, the rest of the day is yours to start soaking up the local culture.
 You’ll meet your National Escort and fellow travellers in the evening and enjoy dinner at a local restaurant.

 2. Explore Seoul and soak up culture and tradition whilst being surrounded by skyscrapers and the best nightlife.
 Discover Gyeongbok Palace including the changing of the guard ceremony followed by a visit to the National Folk Museum.